maayaikeda/birdsong_histogram/Birdsong_analysis.md

 ## Conclusion

-1. For bird \#1 (G544), the songs that are sang while the mate is calling is overall shorter in duration than his undirected song.
+1. For bird \#1 (G544), the songs that he sang while his mate was calling were overall shorter in duration than his undirected song.
-2. For bird \#2 (O375), while we don’t have recordings from him while he was a lone, the songs whithout the contamination of female calls were longer in duration than the songs sang while his mate was calling.
+2. For bird \#2 (O375), while we don’t have recordings from him while he was alone, his song recording whithout the contamination of female calls were longer in duration than the songs sang while his mate was calling.

 This suggest that we presence of female call contamination could be a way to sort undirected vs. directed songs when visual analysis of